michaelszhang/6.854-final-project/README.md

 # 6.854-final-project

- Done in collaboration with Jerry Mao and Michael Zhang.
+ Done in collaboration with Jerry Mao and George Tang.

  ## Algorithms for fast selction on heap data structures.